 Are you looking to redirect the domain that you have added to your Cloudflare account?
 Or have you purchased a domain name with Cloudflare and want to redirect the domain to another website?

 Cloudflare offers fast and powerful redirection features, including everything from simple redirect features to complex bulk and dynamic redirects.

-Whether you are looking to move to an entirely new domain or want to redirect a few URLs on your existing site, the Cloudflare redirects feature can be really useful.
+Whether you are looking to move to an entirely new domain or want to redirect a few URLs on your existing site, the Cloudflare redirects feature or Cloudflare domain forwarding can be really useful.